fernandopalafox/fernandopalafox.github.io/content/writing/truth.md

 > The only people who achieve much are those who want knowledge so badly that they seek it while the conditions are still unfavorable.
 > Favorable conditions never come.”

-So, accept responsibility for who you are and start doing something about it.
+Accept responsibility for who you are and start doing something about it.
-Sometimes, facing this responsibility will be easier than you expect.
+Sometimes, facing this responsibility will be easier than you expected.
-In most cases it won't be, but what were you expecting?
+Most of the times it won't be, but what were you expecting?
 Did you really think that a worthy life was going to be easy?
 Well, this is what hard feels like.
 Take a moment and pay attention to whatever you pretend doesn't exist.